Can Confidence Estimates Decide When Chain-of-Thought Is Necessary for LLMs?: Confidence-Gated Chain-of-Thought

 \paragraph{Direct:} The model is instructed to output only the final answer without generating intermediate reasoning.
-To enforce this behaviour, we append a concise instruction such as ``\textit{Answer:}'' to the prompt, which reliably elicits a short response with no CoT or explanation.
+To achieve this, we append a concise instruction such as ``\textit{Answer:}'' to the prompt, which elicits a short response with no CoT or explanation.